Note: All entries (if

 December: ROD STEWART.
 UK TV

-(BBC) ‘Top Of The Pops’, London.
+(BBC1) ‘Top Of The Pops’, London.
+Incl.

 - You Wear It Well (Rod Stewart/Martin Quittenton)

 Note: Aired on the 25th December.
-Rod Stewart was backed by The Faces.
+Rod Stewart was backed by the Faces.

-721222A 22nd December: Sheffield, England, City Hall
+721222A 22nd December: Sheffield, England, City

 721223A 23rd December: Manchester, England, Free